 ‘Avoidant or restricted eating resulting in significantly compromised physical health or severe impairment in psychosocial functioning’

 To refer to the ARFID Service, we require a 3-day food diary to be completed in advance to assist the service to understand more about the concerns.
+We are not able to accept referrals which do not include the 3-day food diary.
+You can find a copy of it here:

 Please ensure that you attach this to your referral as directed.
-Do not begin the online referral form unless you have completed this diary
+Do not begin the online referral form unless you have completed this diary.

 Referrals can be sent to All Age Eating Disorder Service Via our Online Referral Form

 Once we receive a referral, it will be screened by one of our specialist clinicians.
-The service aims to call you or your referrer within 7 days – if the risk is identified as high in accordance with MEED guidelines, we aim to triage within 48 hours of receiving the referral.
+The service aims to call you or your referrer within 7 days – if the risk is identified as high in accordance with risk assessment and MEED guidelines, we aim to triage within 48 hours of receiving the referral.
 The purpose of this call is to find out more details about the eating difficulties and determine whether we are the right service for you.

-If we establish that you / the person you are referring are appropriate for this service, we aim to offer an assessment within 4 weeks of referral.
-Signposting and guidance will be offered if the service is NOT appropriate to meet the needs of the person being referred.
+If we establish that you / the person you are referring meet criteria for the service, we aim to offer an assessment within 4 weeks of referral.